pleiszenburg/zugbruecke/docs/faq.rst

 Good question.
 Academic interest and frustration over the lack of a project of this kind, mostly.
-The need for calling individual routines offered by DLLs from Linux/MacOS/BSD software/scripts is reflected in numerous threads in forums and mailing lists reaching back well over a decade.
-The recommended approach so far has been (and still is!) to write a Wine application, which links against ``winelib``, thus allowing to access DLLs.
-Wine applications can also access libraries on the Unix "host" system, which provides the desired bridge between both worlds.
+The need for calling individual routines offered by DLLs from *Linux*/*MacOS*/*BSD* software/scripts is reflected in numerous threads in forums and mailing lists reaching back well over a decade.
+The recommended approach so far has been (and still is!) to write a *Wine* application, which links against ``winelib``, thus allowing to access DLLs.
+Wine applications can also access libraries on the *Unix* "host" system, which provides the desired bridge between both worlds.
-Nevertheless, this approach is anything but trivial. zugbruecke is supposed to satisfy the desire for a "quick and dirty" solution for calling routines from a high level scripting language, Python, directly running on the Unix "host" system.
+Nevertheless, this approach is anything but trivial. *zugbruecke* is supposed to satisfy the desire for a "quick and dirty" solution for calling routines from a high level scripting language, *Python*, directly running on the *Unix* "host" system.
-With respect to "quick", zugbruecke works just out of the box with Wine installed.
+With respect to "quick", *zugbruecke* works just out of the box with *Wine* installed.
 No headers, compilers, cross-compilers or any other configuration is required - one import statement followed by well established ``ctypes`` syntax is enough.
-It is pure Python doing its job.
+It is pure *Python* doing its job.
-With respect to "dirty", well, read this document from start to finish.
+With respect to "dirty", well, read the project's documentation from start to finish.

 What are actual use cases for this project?
 -------------------------------------------